ziutek/kasia.go/README.md

     $F(0)("$$$A $"and$" $$$["A"]", 1) == $['F'](0)('$$$A "and" $$$['A']', 1)

-In previous example you can also see how pass arguments to a function (also where the function returning other function).
+In previous example you can also see how pass arguments to a function (also when the function returning other function).
 In the same way you can call
 methods:

     $:M1       // M1 has no arguments